-Asylum seekers who are not accommodated in reception centres have to organise and pay for their journey to the Court, close to Paris, themselves, even if they live in distant regions.
-For those accommodated, cost of such travel is included in the budget of the accommodation centre.
+Asylum seekers who are not accommodated in reception centres have to organise and pay for their journey to the Court themselves, even if they live in distant regions.
+For those accommodated, the cost of such travel is included in the budget of the accommodation centre.